bdamon/MuscleDTI_Toolbox/README.md

 ## 6. Installation Instructions
 We assume that you have installed MATLAB v.
 2019b or later, including the Image Processing toolbox.

-1. From this page, lick the green Code button.
+1) From this page, lick the green Code button.
-2. Select Download Zip.
+2) Select Download Zip.
-3. On your system, navigate to your Downloads folder.
+3) On your system, navigate to your Downloads folder.
-4. Unzip the file folder, saving it in a directory of your own choosing.
+4) Unzip the file folder, saving it in a directory of your own choosing.
-5. In MATLAB, add a search path to the folders with the toolbox's custom functions.
+5) In MATLAB, add a search path to the folders with the toolbox's custom functions.
 There are separate folders for pre-processing and fiber tractography functions.
 You may wish to rename the folders or even combine all functions into a single folder.

+## 7. Becoming a MuscleDTI_Toolbox Contributor:
+We encourage users members to contribute to and improve the MuscleDTI_Toolbox, allowing the software to become a useful and robust tool for muscle research.
+Whether you are a coding wizard or someone who has never opened MATLAB before this project, we can use your help.
+Here are a few ways how you can get involved:

+### A. Do you like to code?
+* Fork the repository through GitHub.
+* Make changes (e.g. bug fixes, feature enhancements) in MATLAB.
+* Send a pull request to share your change with the community - don't forget to include a detailed commit text!
+* Please try to follow existing conventions and style to keep the code readable.

+By contributing your code, you agree to license your contribution under the terms of the GNU General Public License.

+### B. Do you like to write?
+* Write improvements to the project's documentation and wiki.
+* Create tutorial videos or tips to make the project work with your ultrasound setup.
+* Develop a folder of examples to show how the MuscleDTI_Toolbox was used in your research.

+### C. Do you like to help people?
+* Help answer questions for people on open Issues.
+* Offer to help mentor another member of the community on how to use the MuscleDTI_Toolbox or contribute to the project.

-## 7. Other Resources
+## 8. Other Resources
 ### A. Within the toolbox:
 Links to scripts, functions, and their help files:
 * [Here's a link to the sample scripts](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Sample-Scripts)